Ad-h0c/Shell-automata/tailwindcss/README.md

 ### Installation:

-After cloning the repository, you may need to change the bash file executable file.
+After cloning the repository, you may need to change the script to an executable file.
 Which can done by the following command.

 `chmod +x tailwindcss.sh`